Maritime Administration, Department of Transportation.

 After discussing compliance requirements with interested vessel owners, operators and mortgagees, we became aware of a need to have a waiver provision in the AFA regulations so that non-material discrepancies in a vessel's documentation would not arbitrarily cause a vessel owner to lose their fishery endorsement.
 The waiver provision will not entail any cost to vessel owners, mortgagees, charterers, or other parties regulated by 46 CFR part 356.

 This final rule is not a significant regulatory action under § 3(f) of Executive Order 12866.
 Consequently, it was not reviewed by the Office of Management and Budget.
 The economic impact, if any, should be minimal; therefore, no further analysis is necessary.
-This proposed rule is not significant according to the Regulatory Policies and Procedures of the Department of Transportation, 44 FR 11034 (February 26, 1979) as it merely allows waiver of administrative and procedural requirements.
+This proposed rule is not significant according to the Regulatory Policies and Procedures of the Department of Transportation, 44 FR 11034 (February 26, 1979) as it merely Start Printed Page 45947allows waiver of administrative and procedural requirements.

 We analyzed this rulemaking in accordance with the principles and criteria contained in E.O.
 13132 (“Federalism”) and have determined that it does not have sufficient federalism implications to warrant consultation with State and local officials.
 The regulations have no substantial effects on the States, or on the current Federal-State relationship, or on the current distribution of power and responsibilities among the various local officials.